Music and Meaning: Spirituals at the Tampa Bay Casino

 Alain Locke, ed., The New Negro: An Interpretation (1925).

-Learn more about music and community memory with this presentation by Dr. Charles McGraw Groh and Dr. Rodney Shores, "Music and Memory: The Role of Spirituals in Booker T. Washington's Florida Educational Tour".
+Written by Dr. Charles McGraw Groh and Dr. Rodney Shores.
+Learn more about music and community memory with their presentation, "Music and Memory: The Role of Spirituals in Booker T. Washington's Florida Educational Tour".